 Pierre Toussaint; A Citizen of Old New York

-"'GO TO TOUSSAINT' PEOPLE WOULD SAY 'HE WILL KNOW WHAT TO DO'"
+"'GO TO TOUSSAINT' PEOPLE WOULD SAY, 'HE WILL KNOW WHAT TO DO'"

-Toussaint died in June, 1853 and was buried in the church yard within the old brick wall at Old Saint Patrick’s, where he was once refused entry.
+Illustrated with a frontispiece portrait, the hagiography feels quaint today but it is a valuable chronicle of Racism and Nativism in Old New York.
+The Roman Catholic community in the city was huddled around several tiny immigrant parishes (notably St. Peter's on Barclays Street and St. Patrick’s on Mott Street), entirely surrounded by an often-hostile Nativist Protestant majority.
+The authors lament that, for all his accomplishments, a now old and tired Toussaint could not ride on the city's public omnibus: "for though time had bent his tall frame, bowing it and stooping it, it had not altered the color of his face.
+That was still black."
+When Toussaint died in June 1853, "St. Peter's Church was crowded on the day of his funeral with persons, both white and Negro, who had revered him."
+Toussaint was buried in the church yard within the old brick wall at Old Saint Patrick’s (where he was once refused entry).
 The epilogue describes the dogged efforts of Father Charles H. McTeague to locate Toussaint's now-obscured headstone.
 Toussaint was honored by Cardinal Spellman's visit to Old St. Pat's in 1951 to bless a graveside plaque.
-In June, 1953 Toussaint was honored again with a pontifical Mass at Old St. Peter's on Barclay Street to commemorate the centenary of his death.
-Toussaint was declared Venerable in 1996 and he now rests in a crypt below the altar of St. Patrick's Cathedral on Fifth Avenue.
+In June 1953, Toussaint was honored again with a pontifical Mass at Old St. Peter's on Barclay Street to commemorate the centenary of his death.
+Toussaint was declared Venerable in 1996 and his remains now rest in a crypt below the altar of St. Patrick's Cathedral on Fifth Avenue.
 Acknowledgments, an extensive Bibliography, and an Index follow the text.

-Price: $85.00
+Price: $75.00